ORBT fares to begin Oct. 1 with the introduction of contactless fare payment system, Umo

 Metro is preparing to introduce a new, contactless option to its fare payment system called Umo.
 With Umo, riders will board and manage accounts with a mobile app, or board with Umo smart cards and manage accounts online.
 The Umo system will be made available for public use on all bus and MOBY paratransit trips on Monday, September 20th.
 ORBT fare collection with the Umo system will begin on Friday, October 1st.

-Metro will continue to sell paper fare tickets and passes, which can be purchased at Metro’s office, online, and through a variety of retail outlets.
+Metro will continue to sell 30-day unlimited ride passes, which can be purchased at Metro’s office, online, and through a variety of retail outlets.
 Fareboxes, which will remain on Metro buses and MOBY vehicles, will continue to take paper tickets, passes, and cash, and will continue to honor and dispense value cards for cash overpayment.

 ORBT prices will reflect Metro bus fares at $1.25 with 25-cent transfers.
 Metro fare prices will not change at this time

 The Umo experience

 Instead of paying for individual ride tickets, riders will be able to manage and load money into wallets online or with the Umo app.
 They will board by holding the Umo app or smart card to the recently installed Umo readers, which will deduct fares from a rider’s wallet.
 When enabled, an auto-load feature will re-load funds when an account reaches a low balance.

 Umo cards will be available at Metro’s office, Metro’s website, or by calling Customer Service.
 Vending machines, which are being installed at all ORBT Stations and the Westroads and North Omaha Transit Centers, will allow riders to purchase Umo paper tokens and reload Umo accounts with a Umo card.
 Metro is in the process of adding retail outlets, corporate partners, community organizations, and other groups that are interested in expanding access to the transit system to the Umo network.